Noor30903/BERTopic_LDA_NMF_Comparison/README.md

-# BERTopic_LDA_NMF_Comparison

-# Product Description Classification Using NMF, LDA & BERTopic
+# Product Description Classification Using Topic Modeling Models: NMF, LDA, BERTopic

 This project explores the application of three advanced machine learning techniques—**Non-negative Matrix Factorization (NMF)**, **Latent Dirichlet Allocation (LDA)**, and **BERTopic**—to classify product descriptions into predefined categories.
 The goal of this project is to automatically categorize product descriptions and map them to specific zones based on their content, improving the organization and management of products in inventory systems.